Yamaha TY80

 The Yamaha TY80 is a trials-styled motorcycle produced by Yamaha Motor Company from 1974 to 1984.
 It was part of a range that included the TY50P, TY50M, TY125, TY175 and TY250.
-It uses a gear configuration of neutral in the lowest position, and then the ascending gears going upwards from there; as opposed to most modern motorcycles which feature 1st gear in the lowest position, neutral up 1 half-click and then the ascending gears going upwards.
+It uses an uncommon gear configuration, with neutral in the lowest position, and then the ascending gears going upwards from there; as opposed to most modern motorcycles which feature 1st gear in the lowest position, neutral up 1 half-click and then the ascending gears going upwards.